Is My Cat Depressed? Signs to Look For in a Sad Cat

 Shop our solutions →

-Do Cats Experience Depression?
+Do Cats Get Depressed?

 The short answer is: Yes.
 Cats are intelligent animals that experience a wide range of emotions, including happiness, love, fear, sadness, and anger.
 Of course, they express these emotions differently than us, which is why some people aren't able to identify their cat's feelings right away.